 - Flake the steamed salmon and add to the sweet potato mash and stir gently to combine the ingredients.
 Do not over stir as the mixture will become mushy.

-- Add the breadcrumbs to the sweet potato and salmon mixture and again, stir well but gently.
+- Add 1 tablespoons of the breadcrumbs to the sweet potato and salmon mixture and again, stir well but gently.
 Add the chopped cilantro/coriander leaves, stir again.
 Season well with salt and freshly ground black pepper.

 - Divide the mixture equally in 4, then roll each into a ball.
 Gently flatten to create a fishcake.
 The mixture is quite soft so handle with care.